cdromain/DevDataProd_ProjectPres/index.md

 1. This project allowed me to learn how to develop a web application using [Shiny](https://shiny.rstudio.com/) reactive framework in RStudio.</small>

-2. Developing the app gave me an opportunity to learn more about **machine learning** concepts and models.
+2. Developing the app gave me an opportunity to learn more about **machine learning** fundamental concepts and models.

 3. *Playing* with the app enabled me to deepen my understanding and intuitions regarding machine learning concepts (which was the initial goal) - hopefully, the app will benefit others in the same way.